AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/buffer-and-pause-timeline.md

-# Media Edge API Use case: A Buffer State and a Pause
+# Media Edge API use case: A Buffer State and a Pause

 This guide provides a use case example of a media session tracked with the Media Edge API service.
 The example session shown for this use case contains the following elements: